Restream/redmine_elasticsearch/README.md

 * Description
 * Notes (only for issues)

-If you enable the **Search titles only** check box, search will be performed only in the ** Subject/Title** field.
+If you enable the **Search titles only** check box, search will be performed only in the ** Subject**/**Title** field.

-To search in other fields, you can specify the field name and its value in the query string in the following format: `field:value`.
+To perform search in other fields, you can specify the field name and its value in the query string in the following format: `field:value`.

 The table below lists the fields that can be searched, and the corresponding Redmine field names.
 Alternative field names are preceded with a tilde ('~').